← Back

 1. Parent Document Retrieval (Preferred)

-• Embed small chunks for precise search; when a chunk is retrieved, return its parent chunk.
+• Embed small chunks for precise search.

 2. Contextual RAG / Prepositional Indexing

-Improving the User Query
+Improving The User Query

 1. Multi Query: Have the LLM generate multiple versions of the query and run searches for each.